akospasztor/ft800/README.md

 - Flexible
 - Can be easily ported to other microcontrollers
 - Tested with ARM Cortex-M4 microcontroller (STM32F4xx series)

+Watch the FT800 in action with an 5” LCD touch screen in my Home Automation project: http://akospasztor.com/projects/homecontrol/

 ## Usage
 Functions and defines can be found in ft800.h and ft800.c files.
 No modifications should be made in these files.